gerald1248/who-needs-users-slides/deck/slides.combined.md.txt

 <div class="tiny">Source: Cichoń, W. 2018. <a href="https://thenewstack.io/kubernetes-pioneer-tim-hockin-on-whats-real-and-whats-not">What's real and what's not</a>.</div>

 <aside class="notes" data-markdown>
+This strikes me as a constructive and helpful take on the point made by Kelsey Hightower on the opening slide.
+It's fair to make a distinction between cluster administrators and cluster users, but that isn't to say that all cluster administrators are platform builders.
 </aside>

 # <small>THANK YOU</small> {bgcss=tw-colorful .light-on-dark}